damlaio/toki-suno/lexicon.md

 # Toki Suno Lexicon

-This document lists the lexical items used in toki suno and their visual rendering.
+This document lists the lexical items used in Toki Suno and their visual rendering.

-Meanings and usage follow toki pona unless otherwise noted.
+Meanings and usage follow Toki Pona unless otherwise noted.
-Only the words listed here are part of the current toki suno lexicon.
+Only the words listed here are part of the current Toki Suno lexicon.

 Grammatical role is not encoded lexically.
 It is determined by rendering, framing, pauses, and context (see `grammar.md`).